-Thomas W. Florsheim, Jr. has served as Chairman and Chief Executive Officer for more than 5 years.
+Thomas W. Florsheim, Jr. has served as Chairman and Chief Executive Officer since 2002.

-John W. Florsheim has served as President, Chief Operating Officer, and Assistant Secretary for more than 5 years.
+John W. Florsheim has served as President, Chief Operating Officer, and Assistant Secretary since 2002.

 Judy Anderson has served as Vice President, Chief Financial Officer, and Secretary since May 6, 2022.
-Prior to this role, Ms. Anderson served as Vice President of Finance and Treasurer for more than 5 years.
+Prior to this role, Ms. Anderson served as Vice President of Finance and Treasurer since 2004.

 Kate Destinon has served as a Vice President of the Company and President of the Nunn Bush Brand since January 1, 2021.
-Prior to this role, Ms. Destinon served as Vice President of Nunn Bush from 2019 to 2020, and Strategic Account Analyst for the Florsheim Brand from 2015 - 2018.
+Prior to this role, Ms. Destinon served as Vice President of Nunn Bush from 2019 to 2020.

-Jeff Douglass has served as Vice President of Marketing for more than 5 years.
+Jeff Douglass has served as Vice President of Marketing since 2015.

-Dustin Combs has served as a Vice President of the Company and President of the BOGS and Rafters Brands for 5 years.
+Dustin Combs has served as a Vice President of the Company and President of the BOGS and Rafters Brands since 2015.

-Brian Flannery has served as a Vice President of the Company and President of the Stacy Adams Brand for more than 5 years.
+Brian Flannery has served as a Vice President of the Company and President of the Stacy Adams Brand since 2007.

-Kevin Schiff has served as a Vice President of the Company and President of the Florsheim Brand for more than 5 years.
+Kevin Schiff has served as a Vice President of the Company and President of the Florsheim Brand since 2010.

-George Sotiros has served as Vice President of Information Technology and Distribution for more than 5 years.
+George Sotiros has served as Vice President of Information Systems and Distribution since 2017.